josev2046/A-dynamic-playlist-gallery-for-Vimeo-videos/README.md

 * **Featured Video Thumbnail:** A dedicated thumbnail for quick access to the initially selected video.

 See Figure 1 for a diagram of the logical UI;
-See Figure 2 for a diagram of the workflow.

   <img width="256" align="center" alt="image" src="https://github.com/user-attachments/assets/81d358d3-cba5-4f0c-8293-56dbc60a5122">
-<p align="center">Figure 1.
+<p align="left">Figure 1.
 Diagram of a multi-language criteria selection UI.</p>

 ## Technical Implementation

 This project leverages the Vimeo API to overcome limitations of Vimeo Showcases, such as the restriction of one event per showcase and the lack of API methods for dynamic content updates.
+See Figure 2 for a diagram of the workflow.

 ## Sequence Diagram

 ![image](https://github.com/user-attachments/assets/26651cb2-38b2-4d3a-8ee9-0c372488a945)
-<p align="center">Figure 2.
+<p align="left">Figure 2.
 Logic workflow.</p>

 **Key aspects:**